hungrymedia/wp-multipost/trunk/readme.txt

 = What is this HMMultipostMU_children custom field I see on my main post? =

 The HMMultipostMU_children custom field stores the data for each sub-blog post made from the main blog.
 This is what maintains the relationship between each main post and sub-blog posts.
 If you remove or alter this custom field, you may be unable to automatically edit/delete related sub-blog posts any longer.

+= Why am I am seeing hundreds of copies of each post show up? =

+Make sure you ONLY activate the plugin for the main/master blog.
+If you activate the plugin on every blog, the plugin will become a cross-posting monster.
+I plan to add code to safe guard against this in future.

 == Screenshots ==